-Four Outstanding Teachers Will Be Recognized in Puerto Rico
+30 Outstanding Teachers Will Be Recognized in Communities Where Amgen Operates

-JUNCOS, Puerto Rico (November 29, 2004) – Amgen Inc. (NASDAQ:AMGN), the world's largest biotechnology company, announces a call for nominations for its 14th annual Amgen Award for Science Teaching Excellence.
+THOUSAND OAKS, Calif.--(BUSINESS WIRE)--Nov.
+2, 2006--Amgen (NASDAQ:AMGN), today announced a call for nominations for its 16th annual Amgen Award for Science Teaching Excellence.
 This award is designed to recognize and honor extraordinary science teachers at the K-12 level, who significantly impact their students through exemplary science teaching and who achieve demonstrated results in student learning in communities where Amgen operates.

-A longstanding leader in commitment to science education, Amgen established the teacher awards program to promote and encourage science excellence in public and private schools.
-Since the program's inception in 1992, Amgen has awarded more than one million dollars to educators who have made exceptional science-teaching contributions and who have had a measurable impact on the lives of their students.
+With a longstanding commitment to science education, Amgen established the teacher awards program to promote and encourage science excellence in public and private schools.
+Since the program's inception in 1992, Amgen has awarded more than $1 million to educators who have made exceptional science-teaching contributions and who have significantly impacted the lives of their students.
 Amgen is expanding its program this year, and will honor a total of 30 teachers in California, Colorado, Kentucky, Massachusetts, Puerto Rico, Rhode Island, and Washington.

-The four selected winners within Puerto Rico will receive the following benefits:
+The 30 selected winners within the United States and Puerto Rico will receive the following benefits:

 Another new aspect of this year's program is that applicants are required to submit an innovative lesson plan that they have successfully incorporated into their classroom and can be shared with other teachers.
-A panel of independent judges will select the winners based on the lesson plan as well as the following criteria: creativity of teaching method; effectiveness in the classroom; motivational ability; instructional ability; and the plan for the use of grant money to improve science education resources in their schools.
+A panel of independent judges will select the winners based on the lesson plan as well as the following criteria: creativity of teaching methods; effectiveness in the classroom and the plan for the use of grant money to improve science education resources in their schools.